AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 .. note::

-    This section was originally written by Bob Duff and published as `Gem #50: Overload Resolution <https://www.adacore.com/gems/gem-50>`_.
+    This section was originally written by Robert A. Duff and published as `Gem #50: Overload Resolution <https://www.adacore.com/gems/gem-50>`_.

 Ada allows overloading of subprograms, which means that two or more